Iteo/audoma/docs/usage.rst

         }
     }

-| This is simplay a mapping of values to display values.
+| This is simply a mapping of values to display values.
 | This may be useful during displaying choices in for example drop-down.

 | The second form of x-choices is: